spreecode/react-avatar-cropper/README.md

 ## Usage

-Usage is fairly simple, you can check the /example folder on github for a slightly more complex use case (the use case you see above in the demo).
+Usage is fairly simple, you can check the /example folder for a slightly more complex use case (the use case you see above in the demo).
 AvatarCropper simple takes a width and a height to determine what size avatar you would like.
-AvatarCropper then takes an image property where you can pass an external image, a user uploaded data URI or whatever you would like.
-An onRequestHide function is passed to the underlying modal so you can decide how to dismiss the modal.
-Lastly onCrop callback function is required, and gives you back the cropped Image, for you to do with as you wish.
+Then it takes an image property where you can pass an external image file. onRequestHide function is passed to the underlying modal so you can decide how to dismiss the modal.
+Lastly onCrop callback function is required, and gives you back the cropped Image URI and file.

 ```js
 // require the component